kannans89/RustRepo/20_Modules/20_Modules.md

 ```

-In this code we are importing an external package called *movies_lib*.Check the Cargo.toml of current project to verify the crate name.
+The above code imports an external package called *movies_lib*.Check the Cargo.toml of current project to verify the crate name.

-- Now we need to build this binary project and execute it as shown using cargo build and cargo run.
+### Step 9: Use cargo build and cargo run to build the binary project and execute it as shown below

 ![output](https://raw.githubusercontent.com/kannans89/RustRepo/master/Images/20_modules.PNG)